yadvi12/readme-for-codeoverflow/CONTRIBUTING.md

 # Contributing to Vizen
 First off, thanks for taking the time to contribute!
-We love your input!
+We love your input💜.
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code